studentkittens/lncs-pandoc/paper.md

 # Configuration

 To configure the YubiKey there is a tool called *YubiKey Persolization Tool* [@configuration].
 It is plattform independent.
-Also configuration with command line interface (CLI) is possible.
+The following functions can be configured: OTP (Yubico OTP and OATH-HOTP), Static Password and Challenge Response Mode.
+To all of this functions there is a quick and an advanced configuration mode.
+Furthermore the tool shows which slots are configured.
+The default value of slot 1 is to generate one-time passwords.
+But this can be configured as wanted.
+There is also an overview of supported features.

+Of course it is possible to configure the YubiKey with command line interface.
 - Vielleicht eine Configuration zeigen? mit CLI und GUI?
 - für smartcard extra tool